Adelaide of Hesse: Marriage

-Casimir continued living with Christina despite complaints by Pope Innocent VI on behalf of Adelaide.
-The marriage lasted until 1363/1364 when Casimir again declared himself divorced.
+Casimir continued living with Krystyna despite complaints by Pope Innocent VI on behalf of Adelaide.
+The marriage lasted until 1363 or 1364, at which time Casimir again declared himself divorced.
 They had no children.
 The marriage to Adelaide was annulled in 1368.
 Then Casimir married his fourth wife, Jadwiga (Hedwig) of Żagań.

 This marriage produced another three daughters.

 With Adelaide still alive and Christina possibly as well, the marriage to Jadwiga was also considered bigamous.
 The legitimacy of the three last daughters was disputed.
-Casimir managed to have two of his daughters, Anna and Kunigunde, legitimatized by Pope Urban V on December 5, 1369.
-Jadwiga the younger, was legitimatized by Pope Gregory XI on October 1, 1371.
+Casimir managed to have two of his daughters, Anna and Kunigunde, legitimatised by Pope Urban V on December 5, 1369.
+Jadwiga the younger, was legitimatised by Pope Gregory XI on October 1, 1371.

 Later life

 After the annulment of her marriage, Adelaide went back home to Hesse.
 She spent the rest of her life in Hesse.

 After her ex-husband's death, she fought for her property rights.
 She intervened in this case to Pope Gregory XI.
 On May 26, 1371, the Pope urged King Louis to give back her property.